WebRTC in 150 Lines of C++

 }

 Seven members.
 A Symple client for signalling, a peer session that manages the WebRTC connection, a media capture source, a video encoder, a packet stream for the pipeline, and video capabilities.
-No framework.
-No factory hierarchies.
-No plugin registry.
-This is the entire state of a WebRTC media server.
+That is all the state a WebRTC media server needs; no factory hierarchies or plugin registries underneath it.

 Opening the video source